 (Finn teaching his dog how to crack an egg.)

-But I get why I fell for this man who ground his own spices.
+We eventually broke up – our final supper was Provencale chicken.
+But I get why I fell for this man who ground his own spices and had the same passion I did for pink Himilayan salt.
 One of my happiest memories of childhood is standing at the kitchen counter making coconut cake with my mother and going to the farmers market on Saturday mornings with my father.
 There was so much love that I felt around food, so much excitement, so much anticipation of what we might make with a cup of flour.
 I still love the sound of a dishwasher at the end of a day – the contented purr that signals the end of a home cooked meal, empty plates and full stomachs.

 Get Posts By Email